dxrgrabowski/hf-md-website/README.md

 ## Missing css in markdown

 Some features of markdown are not supported yet.
-You can notice it, when certain markdown element displatys just like normal div.
+You can notice it, when certain markdown element displays just like normal div.
 To add new css you need to find out to what html component given md component is translated to.
 You can do this using inspect tool in the browser.
 Then edit file 'components/markdown-styles.module.css'.